RenderKit/ospray/doc/api.md

     void ospRelease(OSPObject);

 This decreases its reference count and if the count reaches `0` the object will automatically get deleted.
+Passing `NULL` is not an error.

 ### Parameters